getbraincloud/examples-unity/AuthenticationOculus/README.md

 In order to be able to retrieve the the User ID with the Meta XR Platform SDK for your app there are several steps that need to be done:

-Before you build your app make sure you have created an app already on the **Meta Horizon Developer Dashboard** so that you can retrieve the Application ID for your **OculusPlatformSettings** file in Unity
+- Before you build your app make sure you have created an app already on the **Meta Horizon Developer Dashboard** so that you can retrieve the Application ID for your **OculusPlatformSettings** file in Unity
-    - Again, if this app is for both Meta Horizon Store and Rift you will need to create seperate apps for them to retrieve seperate App IDs
+    - Again, if this app is for both Meta Horizon Store and Rift you will need to create separate apps for them to retrieve separate App IDs
     - For Android / Meta Quest build platforms:
         - Under `Project Settings > Player > Android Settings > Other Settings` make sure you have set a unique **Package Name** for your app; remember you CANNOT change this once you've uploaded a build!
         - Under `Project Settings > Player > Android Settings > Publishing Settings` you will also need to create/use an existing **Custom Keystore**; this CANNOT be changed as well and MUST be used for every Android / Meta Quest build made!